-General: A herbaceous perennial originally brought over as a garden ornamental, Baby’s Breath is now commonly used in flower bouquets as well as an ornamental filler in flower arrangements.
+General: A herbaceous perennial originally brought over as a garden ornamental, Baby’s Breath is now commonly used in flower bouquets and an ornamental filler in flower arrangements.

-Stem: Erect, single to multiple stems that be between 40 cm and 1 m tall.
+Stem: Erect, single to multiple stems between 40 cm and 1 m tall.
 Stems are swollen at the nodes, branched near the crown and blueish-green in colour.

-Leaves: Opposite, lance shaped and 2 – 9 mm wide.
-Leaves grow from the swollen nodes on stems and can be either smooth or hairy.
+Leaves: Opposite, lance-shaped and 2 – 9 mm wide.
+Leaves grow from the swollen nodes on stems and can be smooth or hairy.
 They occur mainly on the upper parts of the stem.

 Seeds: Small, black, kidney-shaped seeds.